 We also have a dedicated clinical research facility.
 We can offer clinical training and research opportunities of the highest international standard.

-Find out about our laboratories and research facility at the Centre for Oral Health Research.
+Find out about our laboratories and research facility at the School of Dental Sciences.

 We also foster strong collaboration with research institutes in the Medical School and University.